hegde-lab/Virus-host-interaction-network/README.md

 # Virus-host-interaction-network

-Our goal is to simplify the understanding of bipartite networks for users.
-To do this, we've provided a dummy dataset representing interactions between host and virus proteins.
-Additionally, we've included an R script with user-friendly code to make it easier for you to work with data of your choice.
+Our aim is to make it easier for users to grasp the concept of bipartite networks.
+To achieve this, we've taken a sample dataset that showcases interactions between host and virus proteins.
+We've also included a user-friendly R script with simple code that allows you to work with your own data effortlessly.

+The sample data used here is obtained from the VirusMINT database, which you can access at https://maayanlab.cloud/Harmonizome/dataset/Virus+MINT+Protein-Viral+Protein+Interactions.